wso2/kubernetes-is/advanced/is-pattern-1/README.md

 |-----------------------------------------------------------------------------|-------------------------------------------------------------------------------------------|-----------------------------|
 | `wso2.deployment.dependencies.mysql.enabled`                                | Enable the deployment and usage of WSO2 IAM MySQL based Helm Chart                        | true                        |

+> We recommend you to persist the database data of the Kubernetes based MySQL deployment using an appropriate [Kubernetes StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/).
+> You can achieve this by setting the property `mysql-is.mysql.persistence.storageClass` to the desired StorageClass.

+> **Important:** In a production grade deployment, it is highly recommended to host the product databases in an external database server.

 ###### Persistent Runtime Artifact Configurations

 | Parameter                                                                                   | Description                                                                               | Default Value               |